 In addition, for many years I taught at several universities.
 I am retired now and Conservator Emerita and Research Associate at MOA.

-Why did I choose museums and conservation?
-I grew up within walking distance of the Royal Ontario Museum in Toronto and was very fortunate to be able to work in their Ontario Archaeology Department after graduating with my BA.
-Across the hall was Conservation.
-I began training as an objects conservator there and subsequently moved to the National Historic Sites Service, first in Ottawa and, after completing my Master of Art Conservation at Queen’s, to Quebec City.
-As well, I have taught museum conservation at several universities, both in English and en français.
+On a personal note, why did I choose museums and conservation?
+I grew up within walking distance of the Royal Ontario Museum in Toronto and was very fortunate to be able to work in their Ontario Archaeology Department after graduating with my B.A.
+I was introduced to conservation and began training as a conservator at the ROM, and subsequently moved to the National Historic Sites Service, first in Ottawa and, after completing my Master of Art Conservation at Queen’s University in Kingston, to Quebec City.
+In 1980 I became MOA’s first conservator.